dratx/sivara.health/content/articles/beyond-the-scalpel-exploring-advanced-osteoarthritis-treatments-in-thailand-prp-injections-more.md

 ---
-title: "Beyond the Scalpel: Exploring Advanced Osteoarthritis Treatments in Thailand (PRP, Injections & More)"
+title: "Beyond the Scalpel: Exploring Osteoarthritis Treatments in Thailand"
 date: 2025-05-23T14:00:00.000Z
 summary: "Living with the chronic pain of osteoarthritis (OA) can feel like a journey with only one destination: major surgery.
 For many suffering from